mateuszmidor/GoStudy/struct-filter/README.md

 # struct-filter

-As of no, it only gets value of give struct at given path, but can be a foundation for an elaborate matcher function.
+As of now, it only gets value of give struct at given path, but can be a foundation for an elaborate matcher function.

 ## Run